-- 60. In stating that he subscribed to the broader definition of an 'organisation', Di Filippo noted that "[t]hough... [it]... can look innovative, I deem it as the natural evolution of the category of crimes against humanity".
-To Di Filippo is well-aware of the controversial nature of his position, stating "it must be conceded that a certain tension arises between the traditional conception of crimes against humanity and the emerging notion of core terrorism as far as the issue of possible perpetrators is concerned".
-It is clear that what Di Filippo is doing is prescribing, not describing.
+- 60. In stating that he subscribed to the broader definition of an 'organisation', Di Filippo noted that "[t]hough... [it]... can look innovative, I deem it as the natural evolution of the category of crimes against humanity".75 Di Filippo is well-aware of the controversial nature of his position, stating "it must be conceded that a certain tension arises between the traditional conception of crimes against humanity and the emerging notion of core terrorism as far as the issue of possible perpetrators is concerned".76 It is clear that what Di Filippo is doing is prescribing, not describing.
 Since his position falls squarely within the realm of de lege ferenda, the Majority erred by citing as a source of law for the purposes of Article 21 of the Statute. - 61.
-Moreover, Di Filippo's article is, as its title suggests, directed towards the inclusion of terrorism in the category of international crimes, noting that the drafters of the Rome Statute deliberately excluded terrorism from the Statute's ambit.
-The Filippo's writing is informed by his belief that crimes against humanity should be extended to include crimes committed by groups such as Al Qaeda who commit crimes without exercising territorial control or having a formal hierarchy.
-He writes, "I deem it possible to accommodate terrorism in the framework of crimes against humanity, provided that a liberal reading of the nature of possible perpetrators is adopted and a wide interpretation of the magnitude threshold is followed".
-The Majority thus failed to give any consideration to the fact that the crime of terrorism is a crime committed against States, which is prosecuted by States.
+Moreover, Di Filippo's article is, as its title suggests, directed towards the inclusion of terrorism in the category of international crimes, noting that the drafters of the Rome Statute deliberately excluded terrorism from the Statute's ambit.77 Di Filippo's writing is informed by his belief that crimes against humanity should be extended to include crimes committed by groups such as Al Qaeda who commit crimes without exercising territorial control or having a formal hierarchy.
+He writes, "I deem it possible to accommodate terrorism in the framework of crimes against humanity, provided that a liberal reading of the nature of possible perpetrators is adopted and a wide interpretation of the magnitude threshold is followed".78 The Majority thus failed to give any consideration to the fact that the crime of terrorism is a crime committed against States, which is prosecuted by States.
 States are therefore much more willing to accept broad definitions of this crime, as it serves to enhance rather than diminish state sovereignty.
-In contrast, as will be developed in below, crimes against humanity constitute a significant intervention into state sovereignty, and their object and purpose differs fundamentally from terrorism.
+In contrast, as will be developed in below, crimes against humanity constitute a significant intervention into state sovereignty, and their object and purpose differs fundamentally from terrorism. - 62.
+With respect to the commentary of Burns, his description of the nature of an organisation is exclusively directed to military organisations, which are either affiliated to a State, or which are attempting to wrest power from a State (and which therefore mirror the qualities and capabilities of a government).79 He takes no definitive position on organisations acting in a peace-time scenario, commenting that it might depend on intent.